High School in the U.S.

 CCI Greenheart offers international teens who wish to study in the U.S. three options:

 - Academic Year and Semester Program - J-1 visa for placement in U.S. public schools.
 CCI exchange students live with volunteer host families.

-- Private School Placement Program - F-1 visa for placement in private schools around the U.S. CCI private school students also live with host families.
+- F-1 Private School Academic Program - F-1 visa for placement in private schools around the U.S. CCI Greenheart private school students also live with host families.

 Academic Year or Semester Program